loglizzy/script-scanner/README.md

 # script-scanner
-My best creation, i use it all time to get game source.
+My best creation, i use it all time to understand and patch anti exploits.

 # how to use
 1. Add some keywords (example: 'magnitude', 'Kick', '')